4. We make a searching and fearless moral inventory of ourselves.

 - The Cause (what happened):

-Although this list is personal, and not to be shared, except with someone we can fully trust.
-Never the less, this list is designed to not let deep underlying issues stay hidden.
+This list is personal and not to be shared, except with someone we can fully trust.
+Nevertheless, this list is designed to not let deep underlying issues stay hidden.
 It is time to bring things we have hidden for years, to the surface before God.
 That is why it takes courage!

 Here is the worksheet: Addiction Recovery – Step 4 – Courage – Worksheet

 Nothing but honesty and thoughtfulness is used in making up this list.
 Consider it carefully.
 It may even cause grief and anguish to a degree as you fill it out.
 But pray, and God will certainly help you, because he has determined to help you overcome it all.

 “I cried unto God with my voice, even unto God with my voice; and he gave ear unto me.
 In the day of my trouble I sought the Lord: my sore ran in the night, and ceased not: my soul refused to be comforted.
 I remembered God, and was troubled: I complained, and my spirit was overwhelmed.
 Selah.
 Thou holdest mine eyes waking: I am so troubled that I cannot speak.
 I have considered the days of old, the years of ancient times.
 I call to remembrance my song in the night: I commune with mine own heart: and my spirit made diligent search.” ~ Psalm 77:1-6

 What we see here is an exercise that is actually emotionally painful.
 Potentially overwhelmingly so!
 It could be so troubling that a person may find it difficult to find the words to fully express it.
 In the scripture above, the person yet knew in his heart, that he needed to express it.
 He needed to do it first: alone with God.
 Because he knew that he needed God’s help to do it.